-Cosmic Strings Cosmic strings are one-dimensional topological defects produced in spontaneous symmetry breaking phase transitions following inflation.294 When a string folds upon itself, it produces a loop, which oscillates under its tension, emitting gravitational waves in a series of harmonic modes.^{295-297} Cusps and kinks are formed when cosmic string loops intersect.^{298,299} These string features emit higher frequency bursts of gravitational radiation300 whose superposition creates a stochastic gravitational-wave background accessible to ground-based gravitational-wave detectors.^{301,302} The spectrum of the background depends on the cosmic string tension, $G\mu$, and the loop model, among other parameters.^{303,304} The current generation of ground-based gravitational-wave detectors has placed the most stringent upper limit on the string tension to date, $G\mu \leq 4 \times 10^{-15}$,145 and Cosmic Explorer will allow us to probe tensions that are several orders of magnitude smaller, offering a window into beyond-the-standard-model physics at the highest energies.
+Cosmic Strings - Cosmic strings are one-dimensional topological defects produced in spontaneous symmetry breaking phase transitions following inflation.
+When a string folds upon itself, it produces a loop, which oscillates under its tension, emitting gravitational waves in a series of harmonic modes.
+Cusps and kinks are formed when cosmic string loops intersect.
+These string features emit higher frequency bursts of gravitational radiation whose superposition creates a stochastic gravitational-wave background accessible to ground-based gravitational-wave detectors.
+The spectrum of the background depends on the cosmic string tension, $G\mu$ , and the loop model, among other parameters.
+The current generation of ground-based gravitational-wave detectors has placed the most stringent upper limit on the string tension to date, $G\mu \lesssim 4 \times 10^{-15}$ , using a loop model based on Ref.
+[334], distinct from the model of Ref.
+[316] shown in Fig. 5.4.
+Cosmic Explorer will allow us to probe tensions that are several orders of magnitude smaller, offering a window into beyond-the-standard-model physics at the highest energies.

-Electroweak Phase Transition Phase transitions in the early universe, such as the decoupling of the electromagnetic and weak forces, can also produce a stochastic gravitational-wave background under some modifications of the Standard Model if they are strongly first order, ^{305-308} i.e., if there is a discontinuity in the first derivative of the free energy during the transition.
-In this scenario, gravitational waves are emitted due to the collision of bubbles of the new phase^{309,310} and due to the anisotropic stresses generated by magnetohydrodynamical turbulence and discontinuities in the shocked plasma surrounding the expanding bubbles.311-314 A first-order electroweak phase transition also has implications for electroweak baryogenesis, which could provide an explanation for the cosmic baryon asymmetry.315 The peak frequency of the stochastic background energy density spectrum depends on the energy scale of the transition, with a transition occurring at 109 GeV producing a background peaking in the frequency band of ground-based gravitational-wave detectors.^{280,316} Such a background is expected to have an amplitude of $\Omega{GW} \sim 10^{-12\pm2}$, within the range of Cosmic Explorer.^{317,318} The detection of a cosmological stochastic background by Cosmic Explorer would represent the accomplishment of one of the most ambitious goals of gravitational-wave astronomy, and even a non-detection would allow for constraints on beyond-the standard-model physics at energies orders of magnitude larger than those accessible with particle accelerators.
+Electroweak Phase Transition Phase transitions in the early universe, such as the decoupling of the electromagnetic and weak forces, can also produce a stochastic gravitational-wave background under some modifications of the Standard Model if they are strongly first order, 335-338 i.e., if there is a discontinuity in the first derivative of the free energy during the transition.
+In this scenario, gravitational waves are emitted due to the collision of bubbles of the new phase and due to the anisotropic stresses generated by magnetohydrodynamical turbulence and discontinuities in the shocked plasma surrounding the expanding bubbles.341-344 A first-order electroweak phase transition also has implications for electroweak baryogenesis, which could provide an explanation for the cosmic baryon asymmetry.
+The peak frequency of the stochastic background energy density spectrum depends on the energy scale of the transition, with a transition occurring at 10 GeV producing a background peaking in the frequency band of ground-based gravitational-wave detectors.
+309,346 Such a background is expected to have an amplitude of $\Omega{\rm gw} \sim 10^{-12\pm2}$ , within the range of Cosmic Explorer.
+The detection of a cosmological stochastic background by Cosmic Explorer would represent the accomplishment of one of the most ambitious goals of gravitational-wave astronomy, and even a non-detection would allow for constraints on beyond-the standard-model physics at energies orders of magnitude larger than those accessible with particle accelerators.